Fallen-Breath/tweakermore/docs/document-en_us.md

     - Litematica (`litematica`)

+### tweakmAutoPutBackExistedItem

+Automatically put back all items which also exist in the container from your inventory into the container

+and then close the container

+- Category: Features
+- Type: togglable hotkey
+- Default value: *no hotkey*, `false`
+- Mod restrictions:
+  - Required mods:
+    - Item Scroller (`itemscroller`)

 ### tweakmContainerProcessorHint

-Displays the enable status of auto container processing related features, including:
+Displays the enabling status of auto container processing related features, including:

 - tweakmAutoCleanContainer

 - tweakmAutoFillContainer

+- tweakmAutoPutBackExistedItem

 - tweakmAutoCollectMaterialListItem